kLabz/haxe-react-css/README.md

 ## Limitations, roadmap

-I intend to try to generate some sourcemaps for generated CSS, see [#1](https://github.com/kLabz/haxe-react-css/issues/1)
+* I intend to try to generate some sourcemaps for generated CSS, see [#1](https://github.com/kLabz/haxe-react-css/issues/1)
+* Currently, identifiers are not allowed as values, see [#2](https://github.com/kLabz/haxe-react-css/issues/2)
+* Similarily, string interpolation is not applied in values, see [#3](https://github.com/kLabz/haxe-react-css/issues/3)

 This lib is still in early alpha status, and doesn't catch corner cases nicely.
 User errors will still often give bad error messages.
 If you get errors from